 PRIORITIES

-The foundation’s work is based on three pillars: research, education and remembrance.
-The statutes and the research and education program describe the details of the foundation’s tasks and activities.
-Since February 2015, two departments have been working in the BMH in the spirit of the research and education program: the Department of Society, Participation and Anti-Discrimination and the Department of Culture, History and Remembrance.
-The Department of Media Work and Event Management has been added since 2019. .
+Since February 2015, two departments have been working at the BMH in line with the research and education program: the Society, Participation and Anti-Discrimination Department and the Culture, History and Remembrance Department.
+The Media Relations and Event Management department was added in 2019.

 RESEARCH